A buyer’s guide to soil carbon offsets

 |Safeguards||Consideration of provisions to treat landowners fairly, to protect their privacy rights, and to engage local communities.|

 Each metric includes a set of descriptive attributes that together inform a qualitative score on a scale from 1 to 3.
 Based on four individual metric scores, we assigned each protocol an overall rating from 1 to 5.
 We also harmonized metadata for each protocol, categorized which agricultural practices were included, and produced a timeline showing the relationship between project activity, crediting, verification, and claimed permanence.
-The full results, including comments and references for all dimensions we evaluated, are available as an interactive table as well as downloadable CSV and JSON files.
+The full results, including comments and references for all dimensions we evaluated, are available as an interactive table as well as downloadable CSV or JSON files.

 In the chart below, we summarize our results by showing scores for rigor, additionality, durability, and safeguards, alongside our overall rating across the full set of protocols.22This figure does not include three protocols that now appear in our database.
 An updated version of this figure can be found in our follow-up blog post.